jek-bao-choo/marketecture/README.md

 # marketecture
-A strategic approach to simplifying complex architecture into a digestible, visual representation.
+A strategic approach to distilling complex architectures into clear, visual representations.
+Not affiliated with or endorsed by any organisation.
+All diagrams reflect my personal interpretation.